 Geographical coordinates (longitude and latitude) cannot be modelled using Brownian motion due to the spherical nature of the earth.
 The geo model maps longitude and latitude onto a 3 dimensional Cartesian coordinates system which can be modelled using Brownian motion.
 The model requires two sites, longitude and latitude, it can only be used with a single tree, as all ancestral sates must be simultaneously estimated, the geo model can only be used with MCMC, no ML option is available.
+The tree should have only hard polytomies.

 A phylogenetic tree of 85 Northeast Bantu languages and their geographical coordinates (longitude and latitude) can be found in NortheastBantu.trees and NortheastBantu.txt.
-Run BayesTraits with the tree file and data, the commands below select the Geo model, number 13, MCMC will automatically be selected, start the model using the run command.
+Run BayesTraits with the tree file and data, the commands below select the Geo model, number 13, and MCMC 2, start the model using the run command.
 The log file will contain standard MCMC information, iteration, Lh ect and Alpha which will be fixed to two and scale parameter of roughly 71.
 The scale parameter is the variance of the normal distribution, with a mean of 0, that expected changes are drawn from.